Toutouwai/FileCompilerDataAttributes/README.md

 # File Compiler Data Attributes

 A proof of concept module for populating markup elements according to data attributes containing a field name.
 Created in response to [this forum topic](https://processwire.com/talk/topic/21843-rendering-field-value-using-markup-attributes/).
-This approach is really only useful for text fields as far as I can see.
+This approach is really only useful for simple, single-value fields such as text fields as far as I can see.

 ## Installation